Running and Music: Finding your BPM

 If you're anything like us, your run is your intimate concert - lined up with a curated set list just for you!
-But did you know that by listening to music while running, you may be improving your running performance without even knowing it?
+But did you know that syncing your stride to the right beat can actually boost your performance, help you run further, and even make your runs more enjoyable?
+Welcome to the world of BPM (beats per minute) and the science behind finding your running rhythm....

 As any DJ or music fan will tell you, it's all down to the song tempo and the beats per minute (BPM).
 BPM indicates the number of beats in one minute, so 60 BPM means a beat that sounds once per second, while 120 BPM would be twice as fast at two beats per second.